hash-bang/async-chainable/README.md

 		'When do we want them?',
 		'Whenever!',
 	], function(next, item) {
-		// Prints the above array items to the console in parallel (i.e. whichever resolve first - no gurenteeed order) console.log(item);
+		// Prints the above array items to the console in parallel (i.e. whichever resolve first - no gurenteed order) console.log(item);
 		next();
 	})